-In addition to the biennial review (tenured members of faculty) and annual review (probationary faculty), a review of Regular Graduate Faculty status may be requested at any time by the Chair, Dean, Graduate Advisor, or Assistant Vice-President (Graduate Studies and Program Quality Assurance).
+In addition to the biennial review (tenured members of faculty) and annual review (probationary faculty), a review of Regular Graduate Faculty status may be requested at any time by the Chair, Dean, Graduate Advisor, or Assistant Vice-President (Graduate Studies).
 Such review shall be conducted by the Dean, in consultation with the Chair and the Graduate Coordinator.

 Associated Graduate Faculty:

-Associated Graduate Faculty Members are appointed for an initial four year term.
-Such appointment is renewable pending a positive review and recommendation from the Dean or his/her designate to the Assistant Vice-President (Graduate Studies and Program Quality Assurance), with final approval by the Board of Graduate Studies.
-As part of the renewal process, and no later than six months prior to the end of the four year term, the Associated Graduate Faculty Member will be expected to complete and submit to the Dean a report which outlines his/her contributions to graduate training through involvement as a co-advisor of graduate students, member of graduate student Advisory Committees and examinations, or in the teaching of graduate courses, during the current term.
+Associated Graduate Faculty Members are appointed for an initial four year term, or in the case of Contractually Limited Faculty, a length of time commensurate with their appointment.
+Such appointment is renewable pending a positive review and recommendation from the Dean or their designate to the Assistant Vice-President (Graduate Studies), with final approval by the Board of Graduate Studies.
+As part of the renewal process, and no later than six months prior to the end of their term, the Associated Graduate Faculty Member will be expected to complete and submit to the Dean a report which outlines their contributions to graduate training through involvement as a co-advisor of graduate students, member of graduate student Advisory Committees and examinations, or in the teaching of graduate courses, during the current term.
 The Dean’s review may also include consultation with the Department Chair, Graduate Program Coordinator, and considerations from a Review Committee.
 The Review Committee, when convened by the Dean, shall be chaired by the Dean and shall be comprised of at least three Faculty Members, in the same department as the Faculty Member, who hold Regular Graduate Faculty status.
 The review will be based on the information provided by the Associated Graduate Faculty Member and direct knowledge of performance of the Associated Graduate Faculty Member available from such individuals as graduate students, graduate student co-advisors and committee members, graduate coordinators and Chairs.
 Such input, to be considered as part of the review process, must be in writing and include an authenticated signature of the author.